-Croke Fairchild Morgan & Beres is pleased to announce Brantley Hawkins has joined the firm as a partner.
+Croke Fairchild Duarte & Beres is pleased to announce Brantley Hawkins has joined the firm as a partner.
 Brantley focuses his practice on private funds and investment management, adding additional depth and capacity to the firm’s transactional practice.

-Prior to joining Croke Fairchild Morgan & Beres, Brantley was a senior associate at Davis Polk & Wardwell LLP in New York City.
+Prior to joining Croke Fairchild Duarte & Beres, Brantley was a senior associate at Davis Polk & Wardwell LLP in New York City.
 In that role, Brantley advised clients on formation, structuring, investments, and operations for private investment funds raising as much as $4 billion.
 He has represented institutional investors, private investors and financial institutions, fund sponsors and other entities, counseling them in accordance with the Investment Company Act and Investment Advisers Act.
 Brantley also brings in-house experience to the firm, having served as in-house counsel for Two Sigma Investments LP where he provided fund formation and regulatory guidance to the hedge fund manager.

-“Brantley brings a broad range of experience, with both in-house and outside counsel experience specific to private funds and investment management,” said Drew Beres, managing partner, Croke Fairchild Morgan & Beres.
+“Brantley brings a broad range of experience, with both in-house and outside counsel experience specific to private funds and investment management,” said Drew Beres, managing partner, Croke Fairchild Duarte & Beres.
 “His guidance will strengthen our ability to serve our clients and ensure they are positioned to take advantage of the record levels of innovation and investment happening right now.”

 In addition to his corporate work, Brantley maintains a robust pro bono practice.
 He has successfully represented asylum seekers from Honduras through their immigration proceedings and assisted clients in connection with The Promise of Justice Initiative, which supports individuals within the criminal legal system through litigation, support services and community engagement.